Did You Know that Lack of (Good) Sleep can lead to Cravings, Weight Gain, Anxiety, Stress?

 Your body’s circadian rhythm, responsible for the sleep/wake cycle is very sensitive and responds well to routine!
-So be strict with waking up and going to bed at the same time each day, even on weekends.
+So be strict with waking up and going to bed at the same time each day, even on weekends (yeah, I know!).
 It may take a few weeks to take effect but stick with it and your body will respond.
 Your adrenal system does the majority of its recharging between 11 p.m. and 1 a.m and your gallbladder dumps toxins during the same period.
-If you are awake, the toxins back up into your liver, which can disrupt your health.week-ends)
+If you are awake, the toxins back up into your liver, which can hinder your weight & health goals.

-- NO Sounds – cut out even the smallest sound that may disrupt your sleep (eg clock, dishwasher en route etc), and use ear plugs if necessary.
+- Total Silence – cut out even the smallest sound that may disrupt your sleep (eg clock, dishwasher en route etc), and use ear plugs if necessary.

 - Right Room Temperature - no higher than 21°C/70°F. When you sleep, your body's internal temperature drops to its lowest level, generally about four hours after you fall asleep.
 Scientists believe a cooler bedroom may therefore be most conducive to sleep, since it mimics your body's natural temperature drop.

-- Move digital alarm clocks, wifi, any electrical devices/electro-magnetic fields (EMFs) as far away from your bed as possible (mobile phone on airplane mode or away!) - these can disrupt the pineal gland and the production of melatonin & serotonin.
+- No Devices in the room: Turn off the wifi in the house every night, Move digital alarm clocks and any electrical devices/electro-magnetic fields (EMFs) as far away from your room as possible (even if they are on airplane mode) - these can disrupt the pineal gland and the production of melatonin & serotonin.

 - Avoid bright lights an hour before bed – turn the lights down or use candles.
 This will help melatonin secretion to make you sleepy.